rauhs/klang/README.md

   10 events")
 * **Zero overhead and removal of all log function calls for production by eliding all calls with macros.
 No Klang code goes into your app.**
-* Enter a search term to quickly find log messages
+* Enter a search term to quickly find log messages (Spaces will map to `.*`, so similar to Emacs fuzzy search)
 * Pausing the UI in case of many logs arriving.
 This will not discard the logs but buffer them.
 * **Customize rendering** of any log data (attach render function to any log